TRON-Bioinformatics/neofox/docs/source/02_installation.md

 neofox-configure --reference-folder /your/neofox/folder
 ```

+The above command will install several resources and store their versions, MD5 checksums and download timestamp as
+annotations metadata.

 Unless indicated to the installer by flag `--install-r-dependencies` you will need to install manually some R dependencies.
 These dependencies are the following:
 ```
 lattice